johnandrea/gedcom-display-format/README.md

 --format= graphml or dot or json

 Type of output file produced.
-Default is graphml
+Default is graphml.
   JSON is not available for including "all" or "branch".

 --include= all, ancestors, descendents, branch

 Which people to include in the output.
+Default is all.
-Default is all If choosing anything except "all", the personid option is required to select a person.
+  If choosing anything except "all", the personid option is required to select a person.
 "branch" means both ancestors and descendents of a single person.

 --personid= <id value>